Pfizer–BioNTech COVID-19 vaccine: Effectiveness

 Unless indicated otherwise, the following effectiveness ratings are indicative of clinical effectiveness two weeks after the second dose.
 A vaccine is generally considered effective if the estimate is ≥50% with a >30% lower limit of the 95% confidence interval.
 Effectiveness is generally expected to slowly decrease over time.

-On 12 November, Public Health England reported a possible but extremely small reduction in effectiveness against symptomatic disease from the Delta sublineage AY.4.2 at longer intervals after the second dose.
+In November 2021, Public Health England reported a possible but extremely small reduction in effectiveness against symptomatic disease from the Delta sublineage AY.4.2 at longer intervals after the second dose.